Elva/postgresql-query/README.md

 });
 ```
-Above is similar to this:
+Above is the same as this:
 ```js
 db.queryOne('INSERT INTO artists (first_name, last_name, country) VALUES ($1, $2, $3) RETURNING *', ['John', 'Doe', 'Italy'], function (err, insertedRow) {